Jils31/notebookLM/README.md

 ## Prompt Philosophy

-The system intentionally avoids:
+Instead of forcing the assistant to:

 ```text
 answer ONLY from context
 ```

-because that creates overly robotic behavior.

-Instead, it behaves more like:
+it behaves more like:

 ```text
 an intelligent research assistant grounded in the document
 ```

-This produces significantly better user experience.
+This significantly improves usability and conversational quality.

 ---